 The Parties designate the City of Newnan as the entity which will solicit proposals from individuals or firms with a strong history of facilitating community forums, experience in capturing the community and agency concerns, experience in creating a plan of action based on those conversations, and a track record of performance to implement that plan, determine which proposals shall be considered by the Parties and upon the consent from majority of the Parties, one or more such individual(s) or firm(s) to be selected and contracted with the City of Newnan.

-It is anticipated that the selected individual(s) and/or firm(s) shall, at a minimum, (1) schedule a kick-off meeting with the Parties, (2) provide for a series of public forms to be held in facilities providing maximum participation in accordance with all COVID-19 considerations at such locations providing easy access to members of the community to enable members of the community the opportunity to fully participate in furthering community building and trust building, (3) compiling the comments and data received and preparing such reports and recommendations deemed appropriate, (4) presenting such reports and recommendations to the participating Parties for consideration and implementation, as deemed appropriate by the participating Parties.
+It is anticipated that the selected individual(s) and/or firm(s) shall, at a minimum, (1) schedule a kick-off meeting with the Parties, (2) provide for a series of public forums to be held in facilities providing maximum participation in accordance with all COVID-19 considerations at such locations providing easy access to members of the community to enable members of the community the opportunity to fully participate in furthering community building and trust building, (3) compiling the comments and data received and preparing such reports and recommendations deemed appropriate, (4) presenting such reports and recommendations to the participating Parties for consideration and implementation, as deemed appropriate by the participating Parties.

 Specifically, to include: